scr2em/config/docs/style-guide/typescript.md

 2. The IDE won't understand that some properties of the enum are being used which makes it prune to removal by non-context-aware-peeps
 3. No way to know that the translation keys are being used

+So, being explicit and statically analysable at the same time is better for everyone's time